 Dr. Horzempa graduated from Southern Methodist University in 2004 with a B.A. in Psychology.
 He then went on to complete a Post-Baccalaureate at the University of North Texas Health Sciences Center.
 He graduated with Honors from Ross University School of Medicine in 2011 and then went on to Emory University to complete his intern year in Family Medicine.
 After completing his internship year in Atlanta, he went out west to the University of Arizona to complete his Family Medicine residency training.
-He continued his training in Tucson by completing his Fellowship in Integrative Medicine at The University of Arizona under the direction of Dr. Andrew Weil.
+Dr. Horzempa continued his training in Tucson by completing his Fellowship in Integrative Medicine at The University of Arizona.
+This training took place under the direction of Dr. Andrew Weil.
 This fellowship has only been completed by just over 1000 physicians worldwide, most through distance learning.
-Dr. Horzempa is one of only a handful of physicians that have been able to complete it on site at the University of Arizona under the direct supervision of the Faculty at the Arizona Center for Integrative Medicine in Tucson.
+Dr. Horzempa is one of only a handful of physicians that has been able to complete it on site at the University of Arizona.
+Therefore, he has had the benefit of direct supervision of the Faculty at the Arizona Center for Integrative Medicine in Tucson.
 During this time he received additional training in nutrition, sleep physiology, herbal and botanical medicine, Traditional Chinese Medicine, Ayurvedic Medicine, Exercise Physiology and Movement, Osteopathic Manual Medicine and Stress Reduction Techniques.
 After completing fellowship, Dr. Horzempa became a small town family medicine doctor in rural Canada and continued to develop his knowledge and skills in Integrative Medicine.
 He then returned to Tucson and started his own private Integrative Medicine practice.